flutter/website/src/get-started/install/help.md

 __What does this issue look like?__

-After running a `flutter` command, you get an error with “exit code: 69” as shown in the example below:
+Running a `flutter` command produces an “exit code: 69” error, as shown in the following example:

 ```
 Running "flutter pub get" in flutter_tools...